-With growing concern over COVID-19 (Wuhan coronavirus 2019), many people are wondering which essential oils are antiviral and might help them stay healthy all season.
+With growing concern over viral infections, many people are wondering which essential oils are antiviral and might help them stay healthy all season.
 Infectious illnesses, caused by a variety of pathogens, are more common during certain times of the year.
-While we don’t have research showing the direct activity of essential oils against COVID-19, researchers have discovered multiple essential oils have antiviral properties.
-This doesn’t mean we can use these oils to prevent or treat COVID-19, but does show many oils have demonstrated antiviral properties against a variety of viruses.
+While we don’t have clinical research regarding the activity of essential oils against viruses, researchers have discovered multiple essential oils have antiviral properties in preclinical studies.
+This doesn’t mean we can use these oils to prevent or treat viruses, but does suggest many oils have demonstrated antiviral properties against a variety of viruses.
 Use of these essential oils may support the normal protective activities of your immune system.

 Researcher shows the following essential oils are antiviral and the virus they were effective against: (1)